-Discover what the phone signal is like where you live by using our live coverage map - based on millions of actual readings from real customers.
+Discover which network has the best phone signal where you live by using our coverage checker - based on millions of actual readings from real customers.

 Poor phone reception is a common complaint.
 You've bought a new phone but then find it can be impossible to make calls, never mind get online.
 Or maybe you find things workable as long as you're outside, but coverage becomes patchy when you head indoors.

 You can choose between 2G, 3G and 4G networks and can even find out the average upload and download speeds where you live - plus see which network has the most reliable signal.

 Once you've found the network with the best signal, don't forget to see how it did in our annual mobile phone satisfaction survey.
 Keep in mind that other operators piggy-back on EE, O2, Three and Vodafone's networks - and some of them have impressively satisfied customers.

 3G and 4G coverage map